Soldering Iron temperature controller

 How the soldering iron temperature controller works?

-This circuit can be put in a small metal box.
-Place the pot so that it can be easily handled from the outside.
-(As a volume control)
+This circuit can be placed in a small metal box.
+Position the potentiometer so that it can be easily manipulated from the outside.
+(As volume control)

 Circuit component list

 - 1 2.2K resistor (R2)

 - 1 0.1uF, 400V capacitor (C1)